mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So it is different from, well, the great masters of calligraphy, the second grade and third grade.

 And then, I believe that is interesting calligraphy, I like it.
 So, I want to practice it, again and again.
 And then finally, the kid says, “Katagiri, your calligraphy is good, so I will give you a certificate.
 You are Master of Calligraphy.”
 But look at this: this is nothing but the calligraphy written by a first grade child.
 The same, don’t you think?
-Do you understand?

-**Another person:** And you’re comparing that story [to a] Zen teacher or teacher of meditation.
+**Another person:** And you’re comparing that story [to a] Zen teacher or teacher of meditation?

 **Katagiri Roshi:** Yes, that’s right.
 Sure, it’s a wonderful, wonderful calligraphy, but you don’t understand.
 But it’s universal, everyone understands “this is good” – [or] even if you don’t understand it is good, some great authority of calligraphy says, “This is the best in the world.”
 And then even if you don’t like it, look at this and write it, again and again.